damidaramola/canvas-corner/README.md

 ## User Stories

 #### Navigation
-- As a user I can view the landing page so that I can read what CanvasCorner is about
+- As a user I can view the landing page so that I can read what the app (CanvasCorner) is about
 - As a user I can view a navigation bar from every page so that I can navigate easily between pages
 - As a user, I want to be able to navigate to the home page to see a feed of the latest shared content.
 - As a logged out user I can see sign in and sign up options so that I can sign in/sign up.